GSMA-CPAS/BWRP-chaincode/hybrid/readme.txt

 # changelog #
+- added FetchPrivateDocument to allow the blockchain-adapter to query data
 - added CreateStorageKeyFromHash as the rest api needs to call it
 - changed composite key structure
  - as per recent discussion signing identity is NOT the hyperledger identity any more
  - use txid as composite key in order to allow multiple updates